PaulHenrik/DataLiteracy_FARS/README.md

 contextily
 logging
 ```
-Download all data Files and place them in the data folder.
+Download all data files and place them in the data folder.

 ## Data Explanation:
 ### FARS2021National
-Includes all data to accident cases, involved vehicle and Inmates.
+Includes all data on accidents, involved vehicles and persons.
 key:[Case,Vehicle_num,Person_num]
 ### Google_daten(US).csv
 Original designed to analyse Covid.
-This Includes detailed Information about population, demographic, area and weather for all states and countys in the US.
+This includes detailed information about population, demographic, area and weather for all states and counties in the USA.
 key:[Day,State/County]
 ### shape data
-used for plotting (includes the shape of countys/states)
+used for plotting (includes the shape of counties/states)